gr-rahimi/APSim/README.md

 Usage
 -------
-There are some scripts available in the "temp_scripts" folder replicating main experiments in the paper.
+There are some scripts available in the "Example" folder replicating main experiments in the paper.
 Run each of them using the following command
 `python <script name>`